 However, the main destination for all beer snobs in Riga has to be the Valdemāra Pasāža, which is home to both the Labietis craft brewery and the so-called embassy of the Valmiermuiža brewery.
 Labietis is constantly experimenting with new recipes that use unusual ingredients such as local herbs and spices.
 Although we usually order the Three Indians IPA or the stronger Virsaitis IPA, other brews like the Cherry Witch, the Tapeworm Killer and the Beekeeper’s Widow have also piqued our curiosity.
 The Valmiermuiža brewery in northern Latvia has been producing quality beer for years now and can hardly be called a craft brewer these days, but they do pour their latest creations at this ‘embassy’.
 Try a hearty porter on a cold winter day or a refreshing wheat beer in the summer.
 It also magnanimously sells beer by smaller boutique brewers like Malduguns here.
 Try whatevever’s on draught or the Zaļā bise (Green Shotgun) made with American Cascade hops.

-If you’d like to buy some interesting brews for the road then we recommend Alus Celle on Baznīcas, where you can also enjoy a brew on the premises, or Beerfox/Callous Alus on Stabu that also specialises in quality craft brews from around the globe.
+If you’d like to buy some interesting brews for the road then we recommend Alus Celle on Baznīcas, where you can also enjoy a brew on the premises, or Beerfox/Callous Alus on Stabu that also specialises in an eclectic selection of quality craft brews from around the globe.
+It also offers a bar next door.
+Further still is Lauvas alus, which offers over 200 different beers by 30 Latvian craft brewers as well as local beer souvenirs.
 In the art nouveau district try Būņas which stocks Malduguns, Labietis and other local craft beers.
-If you're at the Riga Central Market you can taste beers at the Labietis stand in the vegetable pavilion and Iļģuciema alus in the meat pavilion.
+If you're at the Riga Central Market you can taste beers at the Labietis or Iļģuciems stands in the vegetable pavilion.